caruby/core/doc/sops/change.md

         git checkout master
         ...
-        git checkout save_gleason_score_fix
+        git checkout fix-gleason-score
         ...

 * For a long-lived branch, periodically push the branch to GitHub as needed to save your changes, e.g.:

-        git push origin save_gleason_score_fix
+        git push origin fix-gleason-score

 * When you are ready to merge your changes to the master, then get the most recent version of the server master and rebase the tracking branch:

         git pull --rebase origin master

-* If there are rebase conflicts, then fix the conflicts and continue the rebase:
+* There will not be a merge conflict unless you applied changes to the master branch without pushing the changes to the server If there are conflicts, then resolve each conflict and continue the rebase:

         git rebase --continue